Thank You for Your Commitment to Virunga in 2016

 Dear Friends,

-It means everything to our rangers to know that they have friends around the world that recognize and support their efforts to protect the park’s unique wildlife, including the endangered mountain gorilla and elephant populations.
+As 2016 draws to a close, I want to take a moment to thank you for your enduring support of Virunga’s rangers, who are committed to defending the park at all costs.
+It means everything to our rangers to know that they have friends around the world who recognize and support their efforts to protect the park’s unique wildlife, including the endangered mountain gorilla and elephant populations.
 So, on behalf of all the rangers, thank you for your kind efforts.

 I want to briefly update you on our broader work to safeguard the park and improve the livelihoods of the millions of Congolese who live within a day’s walk of Virunga.
-The Virunga Alliance; our sustainable development initiative, has made significant progress this year, creating the foundations for building a real green economy in North Kivu, which both safeguards the Park and supports local communities.
+The Virunga Alliance, our sustainable development initiative, has made significant progress this year, creating the foundations for building a real green economy in North Kivu, which both safeguards the Park and supports local communities.

 – Connect 1600 households to our renewable energy grid.
-For the first time, these families are discovering the benefits of electricity, which means parents can now cook meals quickly on hot-plates without having to spend hours collecting firewood, schoolchildren can review their lessons after dark, and cell phones can easily be charged.
+For the first time, these families are discovering the benefits of electricity, which means parents can now cook meals quickly on hot plates without having to spend hours collecting firewood, schoolchildren can review their lessons after dark, and cell phones can easily be charged.

 – Break ground on Lubero, a second 13MW hydroelectric power plant on the Park’s western flank.